Horbury Church in 1791

 He was christened on the 30th of March, but sadly died the following year.

 Mary married twenty-two year old coalpit carpenter William Braime in 1857.
 He was from Methley, one of nine children born to joiner William Braime and Rebecca Greaves.
 Margaret left to be married in 1860, and Joe followed suit.
 This left just Robert junior, working as a cloth weaver, with his mother at home.
-Sadly, he died in 1868, aged only twenty-five, leaving Hannah alone again.
+Sadly, he died on September 18, 1868, aged only twenty-six, leaving Hannah alone again.
 Meanwhile, William Braime also died, leaving Mary widowed with children Selina and Robert to bring up alone.

 THE CHILDREN OF JOHN RACE 1716 AND ELIZABETH SPUR 1716